8 releases

 • Integrating custom functions for extended capabilities: Enhance agents with custom functions that can be called during conversations.

-• Handling streaming responses and error scenarios gracefully: Receive real-time responses and implement robust error handling mechanisms.
+• Handling streaming responses and error scenarios gracefully: Receive real-time, incremental responses using our streaming API and implement robust error handling.

 • Defining prompts and execution steps using XML: Utilize XML to structure prompts, handoffs, function calls, and execution steps for more complex interactions.